 Special car seats for preterm infants weighing less than 5 pounds.

 Umbilical security tags

-Umbilical tags are connected to the sensors located in the women's and children's building to keep newborns safe.
+Umbilical tags are connected to the sensors located in the Women's & Children's Hospital to keep newborns safe.

 PALS Course and Course Renewal